grork/FileDeduper/README.md

 - 32gb RAM
 - Quad Core Core i7 (2.7ghz)

+This has been tested on Windows 10, and macOS 10.14.

 ## Usage ##
 The tool will print it's usage on the command line if no parameters are passed.